Designations Congruent with Things: A Correspondence In Two Parts

 How sad is it, to hope for that?

-If I had known, I would never have let them do what they did.
+If I’d known, I would never have let them do what they did.

 You should have told me.